af/littledom/README.md

     find(selector)
     remove()                -> remove all matched elements from the document (doesn't take any arguments)

+    // Traversal:
+    parent()                -> Returns all unique parents of the selected elements unique()                -> Returns a unique set of the selected elements

     // Classes and attributes:
     addClass(className)
     removeClass(className)